dbt-labs/docs.getdbt.com/website/docs/faqs/warehouse/bq-impersonate-service-account-setup.md

 ---
 title: How can I set up the right permissions in BigQuery?
-Description: “Use service account to set up permissions in BigQuery”
+Description: "Use service account to set up permissions in BigQuery"
-sidebar_label: ‘Setting up permissions in BigQuery”‘
+sidebar_label: 'Setting up permissions in BigQuery"'
 id: bq-impersonate-service-account-setup

 ---